nehagargSeequent/DeployAppToCloud/README.md

 # DeployAppToCloud
-This repository would hold infrastructure as code to be deployed to Azure.
-This infrastructure would host a Golang application.
+This repository holds terraform resources to create infrastructure to host a Golang application.

 ## configs
+- backend.tfvars.json: To hold backend configuration to be used to create and access terraform state.
-- To hold configurations in json format to be used by Terraform resources.
+- infrastructure.tfvars.json: To hold configurations in json format to be used by Terraform resources.

 ## infrastructure
-- Terraform modules to deploy Azure Kubernetes Services (AKS) cluster infrastructure.
+- Terraform configuration to deploy Azure Kubernetes Services (AKS) cluster infrastructure.
+- Terraform module to deploy PostgreSQL server infrastructure.
 - This cluster would host a Golang application

 ## deployment
+- This folder has Kubernetes manifests.

 ## .github/workflows/deploy_app.yml
+- Github workflow need to create AKS cluster, PostgreSQL server and to deploy app to the cluster.

+## High-level Architecture